Gerenciador de callback de autorização de build

 * The OAuth Token DAO implementation, used to persist the OAuth refresh token.

 * Consider injecting it instead of using a static initialization.
-Also we are
+Additionally, a

-* using a simple memory implementation as a mock.
+* simple memory implementation is used as a mock.
 Change the implementation to

 */